akovanev/kovanev.github.io/_posts/2020-08-02-How-to-log-metrics-on-different-envs.md

     }
 }</code></pre>

-Apart of decorating the <code>Stopwatch</code>, the <code>MetricsWatcher</code> has an option to measure the memory which is currently in use.
+Apart of managing the <code>Stopwatch</code>, the <code>MetricsWatcher</code> has an option to measure the memory which is currently in use.
 The <code>MetricsWatcher</code> does not know anything about the way how its data will be processed, formatted, logged.
 The important thing it should do is raise an event when the state is considered to be captured.

 Using the <code>EventHandler</code> instead of a custom delegate is not mandatory but preferable for work with the <a href="https://github.com/dotnet/reactive">Reactive Extensions</a>.
 That, in turn, provides more flexibility on the event-based approach.